Download this tutorial as a pdf

 rootwait modules-load=dwc,g_ether

-reboot and connect
+Reboot and connect via ssh

-check if the usb0 is up
+On the raspberry pi check if the usb0 is up

 ip a show usb0

-if it is dowb bring it up
+If it is down bring it up

 sudo ip link set usb0 up